-Dazz is a unified remediation platform that sits between security detection tools and development teams.
-Rather than adding another scanner, Dazz takes findings from your existing security stack, correlates them to root causes in code, and automates the fix process.
+Dazz was a unified remediation platform that sat between security detection tools and development teams.
+Rather than adding another scanner, Dazz took findings from an organization’s existing security stack, correlated them to root causes in code, and automated the fix process.

-Security teams drown in alerts.
+Security teams drowned in alerts.
 A single vulnerability in a base image might trigger hundreds of findings across container scanners, cloud security tools, and SCA platforms.
-Dazz collapses that noise into what actually needs fixing.
+Dazz collapsed that noise into what actually needed fixing.

-Dazz raised $50 million in funding and built a customer base of enterprises that needed to move beyond passive vulnerability management toward automated remediation at scale.
+Dazz raised $110 million in total funding before the Wiz acquisition and had built a customer base of enterprises that needed to move beyond passive vulnerability management toward automated remediation at scale.

 Root cause analysis engine

-The core differentiator is Dazz’s patented root cause analysis.
-Most security tools tell you what is vulnerable.
-Dazz traces back to why and where in the code the vulnerability was introduced.
+The core differentiator was Dazz’s patented root cause analysis.
+Most security tools told you what was vulnerable.
+Dazz traced back to where in the code a vulnerability was introduced.

 A single misconfigured base image might produce: